-Note: Data for M and C would be obtained from the national WEEE data.
-Valpak would suggest a coefficient (i) of 0.2, however this would be finalised upon discussion with Defra.
+Data for M and C would be obtained from the national WEEE data.
+We would suggest a coefficient (i) of 0.1, which is half the value in previous years, to limit the potential rate of escalation.
+However, the exact coefficient this would be finalised upon discussion with Defra.